biki-desu/AegisubScripts/README.md

 ### Add stuff to selected lines
 File: add-stuff-to-selected-lines.lua

 Version: 1.1 (Superseded by "Prepend stuff to selected lines")

 Info: This script adds text from textbox to all selected lines

+### Deduplicate
+File: deduplicate.ass

+Version: 1.0 (Broken and needs fixing)

+Info: It's meant to concatenate identical lines when importing from SRT which had one ASS line per frame throughout.
+It's not known if this works

 ### Template
 File: